TomK57/Mobile-device-for-deafblind-people/README.md

 # Mobile-device-for-deafblind-people
-(Eine Beschreibung der Markdown Formatierung für die Datei findet sich [hier](https://www.ibm.com/docs/de/wsd?topic=notebook-markdown-cheatsheet))
+(Eine Beschreibung der Markdown Formatierung für die Datei findet sich [hier](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 ## Motivation
 The biggest problem for deafblind people is social isolation.
 Ofcourse they can read books printed in Braille or write a letter using a Braille keyboard, but this is not the same as talking with somebody.
 ## The aim of the project
 is to provide a technical solution which allows deafblind people to talk with somebody as similar to a normal talk as possible.
-## System description
+## System requirements
 The system shall allow for full duplex communication
-The system shall use the haptic capabilities of the fingers
+The system shall use the haptic capabilities of the human fingers
 There shall be one device to be used with one hand for sending the information
 There shall be a second device to be used with the other hand for receiving the information
 In buildings the communication link between devices shall use WLAN
 In the field the system shall use mobile  infrastructure like 4G and 5G.
 The devices shall use Bluetooth to connect to mobile phones as links to the mobile infrastructure
-Sender and receiver device shall be designed with best ergonomic ? in mind
+Sender and receiver device shall be designed with best ergonomic properties in mind
 The sender device shall have 5 contacts, one for each finger
 The contacts shall provide haptic feedback when pressed
 The receiver device shall have 5 contacts, one for each finger